max-mapper/domnode/stream_notes.md

-notes on node streams from a discussion with @isz about them
+notes on node streams from a discussion with @izs about them

 # readable